huonghs/huonghs.github.io/README.md

 [![Run in Google Colab](https://img.shields.io/badge/Colab-Run_in_Google_Colab-blue?logo=Google&logoColor=FDBA18)](https://colab.research.google.com/drive/1wQYXufCnR6DIdIRk7SyKkHd08eclTFY_#scrollTo=tT2zh4o3_WJj)

 The cost of enterprise cloud storage can vary greatly dependent on particular use cases.
 Accessing data, capacity stored, retrieval frequency and network bandwidth all add to the cost.
 The company will pay extra cost for extra user IDs the company is storing for future purpose.
-The question of whether that user ID is profitable, aka is worth storing should come into consideration to drive a cost-efficiency strategy for the business.
-This problem can be formulated as a binary classification problem using deep learning to predict whether the user IDs are profitable or not, under the benchmark whether the system records users visit in the 2-week window.
+The question of whether that user ID is profitable, aka is worth storing should come into consideration to drive a cost-efficiency strategy for the business. <b>This problem can be formulated as a binary classification problem using deep learning to predict whether the user IDs are profitable or not, under the benchmark whether the system records users visit in the 2-week window.</b> <br />
-The data here are users-log dataset, which was collected in April 2022, with 16 features, including ids, ad revenue, location data, IP address, site host, devices, browser types, operating systems, etc.
+The data here are users-log dataset, which was collected in April 2022, with 16 features, including ids, ad revenue, location data, IP address, site host, devices, browser types, operating systems, etc. <br />
-<b> Model: </b> RNN
+<b> Model: </b> RNN <br />
 <b> Modeling Process: </b> Data Collection -> Data Cleaning and Normalization -> RNN Deep Learning Modeling (Baseline Model, Class Weights, Oversampling).

 <center><img src="/images/UsersClassification.png"/></center>